California Penal Code Section 242: Battery is used to prosecute individuals who intentionally initiate contact that is:

 Criminal Defenses Used to Handle PC 242 Charges in California

 An individual accused of battery may not be convicted if they have a solid defense.
 Depending on the exact circumstances surrounding a battery accusation, a Los Angeles criminal defense lawyer may be able to argue:

 You Were Acting in Self-Defense

 Individuals are legally allowed to protect themselves from acts of violence in Los Angeles.
 You may not be convicted of battery if someone else strikes you first.
 Note, however, that verbal threats are not enough to justify an act of battery.

 Battery involves willfully hurting someone.
 Individuals who harm another person by accident should not be convicted under PC 242 in California.

-Note that – in some cases – individuals consent to activities that can result in physical harm.
-Someone who is playing a physical sport or engaging in other risky activities may be injured.
+In some cases – individuals consent to activities that can result in physical harm.
+Someone playing a physical sport or engaging in other risky activities may be injured.
 These injuries are not the result of battery and should not lead to criminal charges.

 Building a Criminal Defense for Battery Charges

 A conviction under California Penal Code Section 242: Battery can lead to severe repercussions.
-You could be incarcerated and fined if you are convicted of battery in California.
-Make sure you address a battery charge head-on by contacting the Simmrin Law Group right now for a FREE case evaluation.
+You could be incarcerated and fined if convicted of battery in California.
+Make sure you address a battery charge head-on by contacting the Simmrin Law Group right now for a free case evaluation.

 Our team can go over your options.
 Just complete our online contact form or call our office today.
 Representing yourself in court when facing a criminal charge is not in your best interest.
 Secure legal representation today from the Simmrin Law Group.